Nivalyx/osu-wiki/wiki/Tournaments/OWC/2/en.md

 3. To ensure valid and serious registrations, every proposed team roster will be checked by the Tournament Management.
 4. All accepted teams will be announced in the discussion thread after the Registration Phase.
    - **A team should have at least 4 players registered in order to be eligible to participate.**
-5. Once
+5. Once a team roster has been accepted, it remains locked
 6. Mappool selectors are not eligible to participate as players in this tournament.

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are osu!, Team-Vs., Win Condition: 'Score'.
-Room name must be "OWC: (TeamRed) vs (TeamBlue)".
+Room name must be "OWC2: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
 2. Map banning **does not apply** in the entirety of the tournament.
 3. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.